-Good health is essential for excelling at work, home, and play.
-Defining good health means taking all aspects of life into account, from access to care and medication, to nutrition, to mental health.
-United Way has a long-term track record of partnering with agencies who respond to trauma, abuse, and other mental health needs.
-In the last year, that commitment has been more important than ever.
-As COVID-19 created mental health crises for many, our partners served a significantly greater number of clients with counseling, education, and crisis intervention.
+Our Strategy: United Way has a long-term track record of partnering with agencies who respond to trauma, abuse, and other mental health needs.
+As the needs in this area have increased, our partners served a significantly greater number of clients with counseling, education, and crisis intervention.
 Together, we’re providing a safe and holistic path toward healing and hope for those recovering from crisis situations.

 Through our Community Investment and Regional Investment grants, we improve the health of our neighbors.
 Our grants provide services such as: